-As much as I would love to tell you more, but anything else would spoil the whole thing for you.
-If you haven' already, watch it.
+I would love to tell you more, but anything else would spoil the whole thing for you.
+If you haven't already, watch it.
 It's one of those movies that'll make you go "huh?".

 It’s 1999.
 Neo, a computer hacker, is living two lives— one as a hacker and another as a regular guy with a day job.
 He comes into contact with a group that claims to know the real truth about the world he lives in.
 He refuses to believe them at first, but he meets them again, becoming increasingly convinced that there is something going on beyond his understanding.

 He eventually meets Morpheus, who offers him two pills— a red and a blue one.
 Taking the blue pill means everything will go back to normal and he will forget this conversation ever took place.
-Red pill would help him understand the truth.
+The red pill will help him understand the truth.

 That’s when the whole world turns upside down for our guy.
 He realizes that his whole life was a mere simulation created by intelligent machines.
 There are billions of others like him still waiting to be woken up from the slumber.

-If not for anything else, watch The Machinist to see Christian Bale’s dedication to his craft.
+If not for anything else, watch to see Christian Bale’s dedication to his craft.
 He lived on apples and coffee for months to get this freakishly skinny physique.
-It looks even more impressive when you see his hulky body in Batman Begins; a movie not released too long after The Machinist.
+It looks even more impressive when you see his hulky body in Batman Begins, a movie released not long after The Machinist.
+The Machinist

 What’s real and what’s not?
 Just like Inception, it will keep you guessing till the end and will reward you for your patience with a mind-blowing conclusion.

 How in the world is this movie rated only 6.9 on IMDB?
-Yes, if you are going to judge a movie by its trailer, you’d probably rate it as mediocre.
-I urge you to not make that mistake.
-The less you know about this flick, the better.
+Yes, if you were going to judge a movie by its trailer, you’d probably rate it as mediocre, but I urge you to not make that mistake.
+The less you know about this flick before you see it, the better.
 I think it’s a true masterpiece.
-Watch this gem with an open mind, and you’ll be utterly surprised by its depth and beauty.
+Watch Triangle with an open mind and you’ll be utterly surprised by its depth and beauty.

 The story revolves around a group of people traveling at sea.
-Struck by mysterious weather, they decide to jump on another ship, only to make matters worst.
+Struck by mysterious weather, they decide to jump on another ship, only to make matters worse.

 Revealing why it’s like Inception would spoil the whole movie.
 Just know that you'll never guess the ending, as it carries that same “what the fu**” factor.

 A simulation has been set in 1937 by a genius programmer.
 Soon after creating it, though, he is killed and all his secrets are buried with him.
-All that's left of his is a message that would decide the fate of everyone else living in that world.
+All that's left is a message that will decide the fate of everyone else living in that world.

 The protagonist, Douglas Hall, is the genius programmer's close friend and also the prime suspect in his murder.
-The evidence against him is really strong.
-Eventually, Douglas Hall begins to question his own innocence.
+The evidence against him is strong.
+Eventually, he begins to question his own innocence.
 Is he the one who murdered his own friend?
-Why was he murdered?
+Why was his friend murdered?
 What is the message?

 Everything becomes clearer when he finds out that that it’s really 2024.
 The 1990s world he thought he lived in is a simulation itself.
 It's actually a simulation within a simulation.
 They thought they were in charge, but it’s someone else who is pulling the strings.
 Will Hall manage to find the real killer and motive?
 You’ll have to watch to find out more.